Come fill our gallery

-Victoria Nelson – New Curator for 2024 event
+Victoria Nelson – Curator

 Victoria is aiming to build on the practical support for exhibitors provided by Sculpture Bermagui, focusing on an easier process for sculptors ‘to exhibit, sell their work and have a fantastic time doing so’ at the annual Bermagui exhibition.